CU-CommunityApps/CD-LaravelStarterKit/CONTRIBUTING.md

 ## Local Development Setup
 The Laravel Starter Kit is a package, so the development and use of it is not the same as a Laravel project.
 It may be of use to read [Laravel Package Development](https://laravelpackage.com/) and the [Laravel Package Development documentation](https://laravel.com/docs/9.x/packages).

-Local development of CD-LaravelStarterKit requires an environment with php, composer, and git.
+Local development of the Laravel Starter Kit requires an environment with php, composer, and git.
 The `.lando.yml` provided in this package can set up that environment in Docker (run `lando start`) and then a shell with that environment can be used by running `lando ssh`.

 ### Installing dependencies
 To fully set up your local environment, you will need to install the composer-managed dependencies: